BACK TO TOP

 Cattle Market (Vétérinaire), Saint-Jean-de-Luz, France

 There is ample space around the three central figures.
 The V-shape of the two staffs ignites the visual energy of this picture.
 Three young cattlemen, wearing berets typical of the Basque region, stare directly at the photographer, one smiling, the other two eying him coolly.
-With few exceptions, the images in this exhibition are presented as Scheuer saw them.
-The black borders around the perimeter show that they have not been cropped.

 Read NOTES